 The 3D printing market has been rapidly expanding, bringing the technology within reach for more businesses.
 But which technologies are relevant for dentistry?
 How do different printers compare in quality, accuracy, throughput, and value?
 Why do some cost less than $5,000, and others $80,000+?

 In this guide, we’ll look at the different 3D printing technologies for dentistry and all of the attributes to evaluate before investing in a dental 3D printer.

 New to digital dentistry?
 Find out more about the difference between analog and digital workflows, and learn what’s involved in integrating 3D printing into your business.

-Today, three 3D printing technologies are common in dentistry: stereolithography (SLA), digital light processing (DLP), and material jetting.
+Today, three 3D printing technologies are common in dental: stereolithography (SLA), digital light processing (DLP), and material jetting.
 Each technology can deliver the precision and accuracy needed for dental applications, but quality can vary among different machines and systems.
 Spend the time to understand each technology, but remember that it’s more important to evaluate specific equipment and judge based on part quality, ease of use, reliability, and cost.

 In stereolithography, a vat of liquid resin is selectively exposed to a laser beam across the print area, solidifying resin in specific areas.
 Stereolithography is highly accurate and has the best surface finish of the three technologies.
 SLA printers offer large build volumes and a wide range of materials for various applications.
 Switching materials is as easy as swapping the resin tank and cartridge.
 The combination of small footprint, simple workflow, and low price make desktop SLA printers well-suited for both dental labs and practices.